About Us

 Bob Crimian

-As a Program Manager for COMPASS, Bob supports the Strategic Engagement team through designing and facilitating opportunities to connect scientists and decision makers.
+As an Associate Director for COMPASS, Bob supports the Strategic Engagement team through designing and facilitating opportunities to connect scientists and decision makers.
 He helps foster meaningful conversations and collaboration, leading to lasting relationships and equitable solutions to climate change and biodiversity loss.
 A self-described amateur sleuth, he also assesses scientific landscapes to inform strategies and connect with scientific leaders across various fields.

 A Philadelphia area native, Bob has a B.S in marine science from Coastal Carolina University and a M.S. in environmental studies from the College of Charleston.
 He was previously the Southeast Ocean Conservation Specialist for The Nature Conservancy, leading and cooperating on ocean protection and sustainable fisheries projects throughout the Atlantic Coast and Gulf of Mexico.
 Now living in Savannah, GA, Bob loves getting out from behind a desk whenever possible to enjoy the outdoors, take a Zumba class, and spend time with family and friends.